3DCdsc/Intro_to_Git_Workshop/stuff.md

 The ```git add``` command is used to add changes in the working directory to the staging area.
 It is used to tell Git that you would like to include updates to a particular file in the next commit.
 However, ```git add``` does not actually record any change until you run the ```git commit```command

-Let us take a closer look on how these commands actually works!
+Let us take a closer look on how these commands actually work!

 First, you need to edit your files in your working directory.
 Once you have done that and you are ready to save a copy of your project, you stage the changes using the ```git add``` command.
 Once you are happy with this staged snapshot, you can commit it to the project history using ```git commit```.
 The ```git reset``` command can be used to undo a commit or a staged snapshot.